umanovskis/baremetal-arm/doc/03_bootloader.md

 ./create-sd.sh sdcard.img bare-arm.uimg
 ```

-to create an image called `sdcard.img` and copy the `bare-arm.uimg` uImage onto the emulated SD card.
+to create an image called `sdcard.img` and copy the `bare-arm.uimg` uImage onto the emulated SD card (we'll create the image below, running the command at this point will fail).

 ---